 Whether you check in online or at the airport, you’ll need to declare that you’ve understood these requirements.
 Failure to check your baggage for dangerous goods or comply with civil aviation security regulations is a serious offence.

 The Jetstar dangerous goods policy is governed by the IATA Dangerous Goods Regulations and CASA Civil Aviation Safety Regulations.

-If you’re unsure about what you can bring, please check the Qantas dangerous goods guide.
+If you’re unsure about anything you have packed, check the Qantas Dangerous Goods guide.

-The following items are totally forbidden:
+The following items are also totally prohibited on Jetstar aircraft:

 - Self-balancing boards (hoverboards)

 - Smart bags with non-removable batteries are not permitted to travel.
 For smartbags with removable batteries please see the ‘Smartbags section below for requirements.

 - Electric skateboards and scooters with batteries over 160Wh, or batteries between 101Wh and 160Wh without prior approval (see Lithium batteries)